Operation Tailwind: Valley of Death

 In 1998 Cable News Network (CNN) launched NewsStand CNN & Time, a collaboration with Time magazine on reporting to be both broadcast and published in print form.
 On 7 June 1998 a report about Operation Tailwind, entitled Valley of Death, was broadcast as the premiere episode of the new program.

 The segment analyzed and criticized Operation Tailwind.
 It alleged that US aircraft, in an unprecedented reversal of policy and breach of international treaties, had used sarin ("GB" in US/NATO nomenclature) against North Vietnamese ground troops who were attacking the landing zones during the extraction of the forces.
 The Pentagon did not dispute that some chemical agent was used, nor that both North Vietnamese and American soldiers struggled against its effects.
 However, most witnesses, sworn and unsworn, said that only a potent tear gas (most likely a CN/CS mixture) was used.
+The Geneva Protocol of 1925 prohibits use of any gas in international conflicts, including tear gas.
 According to reporting, others insisted it was sarin, or a combination of tear gas and sarin.

 A second element of the reporting was an allegation that Operation Tailwind had been devised to eliminate a group of Americans who had defected to the enemy and were holed up in a Laotian village.
 According to the report, the nerve agent had been sprayed from aircraft twice: once to prep the village and once during extraction of troops.
-The report claimed that more than 100 Laotian men, women, and children had been killed during the attack on the village.
+The report claimed that more than 100 Laotian men, women, and children had been killed during the attack on the village and 2 American defectors were also killed.